bruvellu/cephalic-furrow/3-manuscript/furrow.md

 ![Map and measurement of ectopic folding area.](../2-figures/ectopic-area.png){#fig:ectopic-area width=100%}

-## Blocking the germ band extension suppresses ectopic folding in mutants and impacts the cephalic furrow invagination in wild type embryogenesis
+## Blocking the germ band extension suppresses ectopic folding in cephalic furrow mutants

 We tested whether mitotic domains are sufficient to cause ectopic epithelial folds by mechanically blocking the germ band elongation in eve mutants using